nganediwal/Data-Driven-Education-VIP/journals/rpaul42/Week7.md

       - 5% were “explorer" type
       - females used course navigation features more
-      - differences in language background regarding course navigation patterns and learning outcomes -Similar stuff to what JITI is doing
+      - differences in language background regarding course navigation patterns and learning outcomes
+    - Similar stuff to what JITI is doing

 ## 9/29 Sub-team meeting:
   - Plan to use new model in webapp if time permits